Designed and Built in Great Britain

 120/70R17 58H Michelin Street Radial or 120/70ZR17 58W Avon 3D Ultra Sport

-Built on a 17” x 4.25” SM Pro Platinum rim (black or silver options) with a British-made cush-drive hub, 8 gauge stainless steel spokes and nickel-plated brass nipples.
+Built on a 17” x 4.25” SM Pro Platinum polished silver rim with a British-made cush-drive hub, 8 gauge stainless steel spokes and nickel-plated brass nipples.

 Tyre choices include;

 150/60R17 66H Michelin Street Radial or 150/60ZR17 66W Avon 3D Ultra Sport